croct-tech/plug-react/README.md

 - **Blazing-fast queries**: double-digit millisecond latency for real-time evaluations.
 - **Playground integration**: one-click to connect, no configuration needed.

-Check out the [Storybook](croct-tech.github.io/plug-react) to learn about all the features and see some examples in action, or the [example folder](examples) for full code examples.
+Check out the [Storybook](croct-tech.github.io/plug-react) to see some minimal examples in action, or the [example folder](examples) for full code examples.

 ## Getting Started